 ❋ Teachings of Jesus in all the gospels are for Jews only, on his word.

 The four requirements for non-Jewish Christians are simple to learn

 These decisions of all the apostles and the Holy Spirit together in Acts - called the Apostolic Decree from 49 or 50 CE, form the basis of all later Christianity.
-There probably were no gospels written at that time.
+There were probably no written gospels at that time.
 The oldest of the written gospels may have been written around 70 CE.
 No commands of Jesus were included in the Pact for Gentile followers either.
-In such "good old days" before martyrisating of millions set it, people became Christians by the Holy Ghost descending on them, and without knowing what Jesus commanded for Jews only.
+In such "good old days" before martyrisating of millions set it, people became Christians by the Holy Ghost descending on them, and some without knowing what Jesus commanded for Jews only.
 [Wikipedia, s.v.
 "Council of Jerusalem"]

 Unbearable, intolerable commands are dispensed with

 A "good old Christian" did not have to comply with commands of maiming one's body parts for lust in the mind; giving up one's valuables to be poor, letting bullies win by turning the other cheek, and letting insistent ones have one's home, possessions, by just asking.
 Mind how Jesus has decreed many things that in sum make life miserable and unbearable to his poor followers, even without the violent persecutions that came in time too.